-The revenue of dental solutions to contract customers decreased by approximately 9.3% from approximately HK\$6.7 million for FY2019/20 to approximately HK\$6.1 million for FY2020/21, which was mainly attributable to the decrease in the number of contract customers and individuals for dental solutions services.
+The revenue of dental solutions to contract customers increased by approximately 12.5% from approximately HK\$6.3 million for FY2021/22 to approximately HK\$7.1 million for FY2022/23, which was mainly attributable to the increase in the number of contract customers and individuals for dental solutions services.

-The revenue of dental services to self-paid patients slightly decreased by approximately 2.2% from approximately HK\$69.8 million for FY2019/20 to approximately HK\$68.3 million for FY2020/21.
+The revenue of dental services to self-paid patients decreased by approximately 14.5% from approximately HK\$67.9 million for FY2021/22 to approximately HK\$58.0 million for FY2022/23 which was primarily due to the decrease in the number of visits from patients seeking secondary dental services.